techidaily/site-fox-boxes/source/_posts/updated-in-2024-spice-up-your-feeds-text-based-meme-magic.md

 <img height="0" width="0" src="https://ephamedtechinc.pxf.io/i/5597632/2139322/26400" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+Once you have completed, click on Export button to save the video in any file format.

 ## Part 3\.
 How to Make a Meme Text on Mobile